N1teshift/yaga2025sculptures/docs/quickstart.md

 ## Prerequisites

-- 3x Raspberry Pi 4 with SD cards (16GB+)
+- 3x Raspberry Pi Zero W with SD cards (16GB+)
 - 1x Laptop/PC running **Windows 10/11 with WSL 2** (control node)
-- USB audio interfaces for each Pi
+- HAT audio interfaces for each Pi
 - Network connectivity between all devices
 - SSH access configured on all Pis

-## Step 0: Setup WSL 2 (Windows Control Node)
+## Step 1: Setup WSL 2 (Windows Control Node)

 If using Windows as the control node, set up WSL 2 first: